Read This First

 Prompt 1: Can the public legitimately limit the salaries of individuals who receive their wealth through non-government contracts or negotiations?

-The section turns on Legitimacy and Principles, Hypothetical Individuals with High Incomes, and Legitimacy of Limiting High Incomes.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Legitimacy and Principles, Hypothetical Individuals with High Incomes, and Legitimacy of Limiting High Incomes in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Legitimacy and Principles distinct from Hypothetical Individuals with High Incomes.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Legitimacy and Principles distinct from Hypothetical Individuals with High Incomes.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 High incomes contribute to wealth disparities, which can undermine social cohesion and economic stability.